 In at least three cases, enabling ownership by partners or team members in scaling locations has been crucial.
-This is seen very clearly in the case of HOT, for whom the key contributing factor supporting them to scale has been, in their words, the empowerment of local leadership: "Scaling has been helped by the fact that power has been handed down to local people who have been able to take ownership and the quality of work that you get out of people who own it is a lot better than the quality of work that you get out of for a work a day job."
+This is seen very clearly in the case of HOT, for whom the key contributing factor supporting them to scale has been, in their words, the empowerment of local leadership: "Scaling has been helped by the fact that power has been handed down to local people who have been able to take ownership and the quality of work that you get out of people who own it is a lot better than the quality of work that you get out of people that you hire and send off to do a work a day job."